yishn/sinho/web/docs/components/functional-components.md

 Note that functional components are not custom elements, therefore do not create a DOM element by themselves.
-Also, they do not have shadow DOM or scoped styles, and can only be used in JSX templates.
+Also, they do not have shadow DOM or scoped styles, and cannot be rendered by themselves.
+They can only be used in JSX templates.

 :::

 ## Children

-You can specify children in functional components by using the `children` prop:
+You can access children in functional components by using the `children` prop:

 ```tsx
 import { FunctionalComponent, MaybeSignal, Children } from "shingo";